yofot/ECSorg/README.md

 Step 9.
 To finish the frontend, open services/2016-roblox-main in a terminal, then run ```npm i``` this will show the main page.

-Note that you will need to configure a lot more things, these are just the basics.
+Note that you will need to configure a lot more things, Also games that you play will redirect to roblox. anyways these are just the basics